 Another pain point for me was the ending.
 It’s one thing to begin the second volume of a memoir in medias res; it’s another to finish it so abruptly, and under the presumption that he will not only write a third volume, but that we will read it.
 The final scene in The Fry Chronicles has him snorting cocaine for the first time and then closes with this: “I did not know it but this was to mark the beginning of a new act of my life.
 The tragedy and farce of that drama are the material for another book.
 In the meantime, thank you for your company.”
 Needless to say, I felt a little ripped off.

 Having said all that, The Fry Chronicles is, on the whole, a wonderful read and a fascinating window into the mind and life of one of England’s most appealing public figures.
-For my money, this autobiography holds its own with the likes of Little Wilson and Big God and Are You Somebody? as an exemplar of the memoir form coming out of the U.K.
+For my money, this autobiography holds its own with the likes of Little Wilson and Big God and Are You Somebody? two exemplars of the memoir form from the U.K.